rwbl/rOpen62541/README.md

 ## Author's Note & Personal Context
 **This library was developed purely for personal educational use**, born out of a desire to dive deep into industrial connectivity and tackle the challenging feat of wrapping the open62541 stack for [B4R](https://www.b4x.com/b4r.html).
-It wasn't easy to build, but exploring cross-platform client integration — such as [B4J](https://www.b4x.com/b4j.html) with the PyBridge or [Node-RED](https://nodered.org) — and seeing the dual-core hardware spring to life made it an incredibly rewarding project.
+It wasn't easy to build, but exploring cross-platform client integration — such as [B4J](https://www.b4x.com/b4j.html) with the PyBridge and [opcua-asyncio](https://github.com/FreeOpcUa/opcua-asyncio) or [Node-RED](https://nodered.org) — and seeing the dual-core hardware spring to life made it an incredibly rewarding project.
 Moving forward, this proof-of-concept server framework will serve as a foundational wireless gateway component for the author's open-source several **MAKE projects**.

 ---